 In one of my previous posts I showed you a big pile of wine crates one of our friends gave us.

 The one I used for this project wasn't in that picture below, being my favorite, I took it indoors as soon as I brought it home.

 The wine crate was the one that gave me the idea of creating a little side table, the other important material, the base and/or legs, came from our old garage door.

 Five years ago when we changed the whole door, we asked the installers to leave the angles that were on it.
 Since that time, they've been stored under a good pile of wood scraps.

-I'm going to show you how the whole project went, I'm not giving you precise table dimensions because it can vary depending on the crate/box you have or the wheels (mine were a thrift store find).
+I'm going to show you how the whole project went, I'm not going to give you precise table dimensions because it can vary depending on the crate/box you have or the wheels (mine were a thrift store find).

 - 13' Plated slotted angles

 - 5' 1x6 pine

 - 8 5/16 x ¾ Hex head bolts with nuts, split lock washers and tooth lock washers